Hayes-Torrence/Advanced-Lab-Radiation-Data/README.md

 How to use:

-To Print all of the graphs, simply run plotFinalGraphs() in the terminal.
+To print all of the graphs, simply run plotFinalGraphs() in the terminal.